The August Strindberg Rep Theatre presents

 Produced with the cooperation of Theater Resources Unlimited

-Tuesday through Saturday 8 PM, Sunday matinees 1:30 PM
+Wednesday through Saturday 8 PM, Saturday and Sunday matinees 2 PM

 August Strindberg (1849-1912)